Skip to Content

 • Use a sharpened knife to slice the roast to get perfect cuts.

-Sliced boneless leg of lamb roast in a serving dish with potatoes and carrots and garnished with skhug.
+Boneless leg of lamb in a serving bowl with vegetables.

-The answer to that question depends on a few things lamb is delicious no matter how you prepare them.
-Our boneless leg of lamb recipe cooks faster, is readily available in the grocery store throughout the year, and is easy to cut when you’re ready to serve.
+The answer to that question depends on a few things, but lamb is delicious no matter how you prepare it.
+This boneless leg of lamb recipe cooks faster, and boneless lamb roast is readily available in grocery stores throughout the year.
+Plus, it is easy to cut when you’re ready to serve.

 There is less fat on roast without the bone, meaning they will taste less gamey.
-Preparing boneless lamb legs also allows you to season the meat inside and out for even more flavor, and without the bone, you can roll up the lamb leg resulting in a more even shape; this allows the entire roast to cook at the same rate.
+Preparing boneless lamb legs also allows you to season the meat inside and out for even more flavor, and without the bone, you can roll up the lamb leg, allowing the entire roast to cook more evenly.

-• Freeze Let the dish cool, then transfer it to a freezer-safe container or bag.
-Our boneless leg of lamb recipe freezes for 3 months.
+• Freeze: Let the dish cool completely, then transfer it to a freezer-safe container or bag.
+Our boneless leg of lamb recipe freezes for 4-12 months.

-• Reheat – Wrap the leftovers in foil and warm them in the oven; reheat individual servings in the microwave.
+• Reheat: Wrap the leftovers in foil and warm them in the oven.
+You can reheat individual servings in the microwave.

 Can I use boneless lamb shoulder?